 Kipling's Rottingdean Years

-Jones, but thereafter to a more permanent across the village green at The Elms.
+Jones, but then to a more permanent home across the village green (The Elms).
 For the next five years the family were to experience joy but also great sadness.
 The family began to set down roots and establish a sense of place but the death of Josephine in America in March 1899 and the onset of the Boer War changed Kipling.
 He became a sadder and a harder person, difficult for others to reach and understand.
 He produced some outstanding work like ‘Kim’ that was praised by the critics but also began to produce work that reflected his journey into politics.
+This talk uses Kipling's work to reflect his time both in Rottingdean and South Africa between 1897 and 1902.
+For more on Kipling click here

 General Garnet Wolseley